Manuel González Flores: Presidency

 Full-length picture in military regalia, showing the loss in battle of his right arm.

-González Flores served as president from 1 December 1880 to 30 November 1884, both preceded and succeeded by Porfirio Díaz.
-Díaz was a minister in his government.
+González served as president from 1 December 1880 to 30 November 1884, both preceded and succeeded by Porfirio Díaz.
+From 1880 to 1881, Díaz served as secretary of development in his government.
+Vicente Riva Palacio also served in González's government.

 González had an ambitious agenda, much of which was a continuation of that of Díaz, seeking economic development.
 Díaz's principal policies were concessions to foreign interests (Europe and especially the U.S.), renewed relations with European powers, and internal peace.
 Following the long period of political instability since Mexican independence, peace could lay the groundwork for foreign investment and infrastructure development.
 A slogan for the era of Porfirio Díaz was "order and progress," which González followed.
-Key changes in the Mexican legal code opened the way for foreign investment and exports from Mexico.
+Key changes in the legal code opened the way for foreign investment and exports from Mexico.
 In particular a new mining code (1884) eliminated the state's ownership to subsoil rights dating to the colonial era, giving full rights to owners of property to both surface and subsoil rights by legally acquiring land.
-It "proved to be a bonanza both to Mexican landowners and to foreign investors."
+It "proved to be a bonanza both to Mexican landowners and to foreign investors".
 A new land law was also enacted which allowed the government to sell so-called "vacant lands" (tierras baldías), initiating a new era of land accumulation in Mexico.
 Companies surveying public land were compensated with a third of the land deemed "public," which encouraged more designations of that category and enrichment to private companies.
 The law also encouraged settlement, He established agricultural and industrial colonies of 1,500 Italians in the state of Puebla.

-González boosted spending on the Mexican military by 400% and increased the number of soldiers by 90%; he transformed the rural military police established by Juárez into a loyal force supporting the president.
+González boosted spending on the military by 400% and increased the number of soldiers by 90%; he transformed the rural military police established by Juárez into a loyal force supporting the president.
 The expanded armed forces and the will to take of northern national territory that Apache Indians de facto controlled saw their final defeat, thereby opening up a region for settlement and economic development.
 A dispute with Guatemala over Chiapas and Soconusco was resolved peacefully in Mexico's favor, securing much of its southern area.
-However, the rebellious Maya Indians in Yucatan, in a conflict known as the Caste War of Yucatan, continued under González's presidency.
+However, the rebellious Maya Indians in Yucatán, in a conflict known as the Caste War of Yucatán, continued under González's presidency.